 Ed and I visited one of our outreach favorites last week!
-We love bringing our multi-sensory story time programs to the students at the Wing Lake Developmental Center, year-round school that serves students, ages 3 - 26 years, in Oakland County with severe cognitive impairments (SCI) and severe multiple impairments (SXI).
+We love bringing our multi-sensory story time programs to the students at the Wing Lake Developmental Center, a year-round school that serves students, ages 3 - 26 years, in Oakland County with severe cognitive impairments (SCI) and severe multiple impairments (SXI).
 We try to provide as many sensory experiences as we can, so students with visual disabilities, motor difficulties, and other developmental disabilities can truly engage with the story time.

 This visit focused on what animals do in the winter time.
 We chose to read Kate Messner's Over and Under the Snow, a picture book with so many wonderful sensory opportunities!